 - Financial abuse

 While some types of elder abuse are more physically harmful than others, all types can cause serious emotional damages as well as cost thousands of dollars.
-It is imperative to get the senior help as soon as possible if you suspect abuse.
+If you suspect abuse, it is imperative to get the senior help as soon as possible.

 Neglect Is the Most Common Type of Elder Abuse